 CBD oil for dogs: is it legal in Australia?

 Yes!
-Medicinal cannabis is legal for use in both humans and pets, but you do need a prescription.
+Medicinal cannabis is legal for use in both humans and pets, but you do need a prescription to legally access products.

 As of September 2020, the TGA (Therapeutic Goods Administration) has made an interim decision to down schedule CBD from Schedule 4 (prescription only) to Schedule 3 (available over the counter), the TGA will reach a final decision by the end of November with changes implemented as of 1 February 2021.